Alliant Energy Outage Center

 How can I protect my home electronics from power surges?

-The best way to prevent damage from power surges is to invest in high-quality surge protectors.
+The best way to prevent damage from power surges is to use high-quality surge protectors.
 All programmable appliances should be connected to a surge protector, including home entertainment systems, computer equipment and other digital devices.